TERMS OF BUSINESS AGREEMENT

 Please contact us immediately if there is anything in these terms of business which you do not understand or with which you disagree.

 As Independent Insurance Intermediaries we act as the agent of our client.
 We are subject to the law of agency which imposes various duties on us.
 However, in certain circumstances we may act for and owe duties of care to other parties.
 We will advise you when these circumstances occur so you will be aware of any possible conflict of interest.

 Mastercover Insurance Services Limited (incorporating trading styles Insured Risks, Health Cover and Remo Cover) is a wholly owned (100%) subsidiary of GUK Broking Services Ltd.

-We offer products from a range of insurers based upon a fair analysis of the market.
-In addition we also offer specialist products from a single insurer or limited number of insurers.
+We offer products from a range of insurers for private motor, commercial vehicle and household insurance based upon a fair analysis of the market.
+In addition we also offer specialist products for motor, commercial insurances, personal accident, illness and healthcare from a single insurer or limited number of insurers.
 A list of the insurance companies that we select from is available upon request.
 In the event that we arrange your policy through another intermediary or chain of intermediaries, we will provide you with details of the companies involved.
 On-Line we only offer products from a single insurer or limited number of insurers.